Weimax Wines & Spirits

 The Mastroberardino name should probably be better know than it is, as the family is a bit of an icon in the wine business in Campania.

 Though they can trace the roots of the family tree back hundreds of years (and in some aspect of wine), Mastroberardino lost a bit of traction in the early 1990s when the two brothers, Walter and Antonio, split the business.
-Antonio kept the brand name and winery, while most of the vineyards were retained by Walter, who started another winery, Terradora di Paolo.
+Antonio kept the brand name and winery, while most of the vineyards were retained by Walter, who started another winery, Terredora di Paolo.

 Back in the 1970s, I recall tasting an ancient vintage of Mastroberardino Taurasi and found the wine to be remarkably complex and something "special."
 It had withstood the test of time, was deep in terms of its bouquet and had a profound flavor with, still, a bit of 'grip' from tannin.
 I think the wine was from the 1961 vintage and it illustrated that there was something special about the Aglianico grape, wine from the Taurasi appellation and the Mastroberardino winery.

 The family remains dedicated to grape varieties which are particular to Campania and they don't dabble in wines with Chardonnay, Cabernet, Merlot or Syrah.
+They own approximately 190 hectares of vineyards.
+The family has long promoted sustainable viticulture and are one of nine wineries in some sort of pilot program promoting sustainability.

 Aglianico is their focus and they make a nice range of white wines, including Falanghina, Greco di Tufo and Fiano.
-Recent vintages of these have been good and the wines are either improving or, perhaps my taste-buds are simply becoming more "in tune" with them...
+Recent vintages of these have been good and always "correct."

 The Taurasi denominazione is often referred to as "the Barolo of the south" and this, perhaps is true.
 However, we think good examples of Taurasi are wonderful wines and so, perhaps, they ought to really stand on their own.
 Perhaps one day people will refer to Barolo as the "Taurasi of the north."